Last updated 3 December 2018

-New police powers
+Party and event police powers

 Police have powers to deal with out of control parties or events.
 ‘Out of control’ is defined to include an offence under the Drugs Misuse Act 1986 (Qld) (Drugs Misuse Act).
 Police have additional powers to stop a vehicle or enter a place without a warrant and can give directions at these events.

-Police also have powers under the Major Events Act 2014 (Qld) (Major Events Act), including giving directions to leave and not reenter a major event area if a person appears to be adversely affected by a drug (s 26(1)(b) Major Events Act).
-The Major Events Act also includes an offence of ‘appearing to be drunk or adversely affected by a drug’ and entering a major event area (s 18(3) Major Events Act, maximum penalty 20 penalty units or $2438).
+Police also have powers under the Major Events Act 2014 (Qld) (Major Events Act), including giving directions to leave and not re-enter a major event area if a person appears to be adversely affected by a drug (s 26(1)(b) Major Events Act).
+The Major Events Act also includes an offence of ‘appearing to be drunk or adversely affected by a drug’ and entering a major event area (s 18(3) Major Events Act, maximum penalty 20 penalty units or $2611).